dlubal-software/.github/profile/README.md

 # Welcome
 Welcome to the GitHub account of Dlubal Software!
 Here, we share our open-source libraries developed in Python and C# for our WebService.
 Additionally, we provide enhanced versions of open-source libraries that we use in our commercial applications.

-# Eyes on Upcoming Developmets!
+# Eyes on Upcoming Developments!
 Stay tuned for exciting updates!
 We are continuously working on new features and improvements for our libraries and applications.
 Follow us to stay up-to-date with the latest developments.